top of page

 Receive acceptance/ waitlist notification

+Wait for the lottery results and offers.
 Applications received after the lottery are added to the wait list in the order they are received after applying any applicable admission preferences.

 or